resole79/email_simulator/readme.md

 **User selects *‘r’* to read an email**

 Ask the user to input:
- - Address of the sender of the email
+ - Address of the email sender
  - Index of the email that you would like to read

 <p align="center"><img src="./image/email_simulator_2.png"/><br><i> user selects “r” <br> email marked as "read" </i></p>